MH15/me/README.md

 ## Todo
 - [x] lighten background
-- [] dark blue should have move blue
+- [x] dark blue should have more blue
 - [] padding around menu items even
 - [] put bio at end of articles
+- [] paragraph spacing on articles, transition from homepage to first article should be seamless.